 For more information and a bit of inspiration, check out our guide on how to care for succulents indoors.
 The article will help you understand better plenty of the concepts you will use when building your indoor garden!

-Bugs specific to Yuccas include Yucca plant bugs, which are easily recognized by their bright orange head.
+Bugs specific to Yuccas includes Yucca plant bugs, which are easily recognized by their bright orange head.
 These also survive by piercing the plant’s thick leaves and drinking the water stored inside, leaving yellow spots in their wake.
-Treat accordingly once you see them!
+Treat them accordingly once you see them!

 You might also find your Yucca infested with the dreaded Yucca weevil, but unfortunately, there isn’t much you can do about these annoying beetles once they’ve infested your plant.
 The only thing that’s been discovered that helps is to simply prevent their appearance altogether, by keeping the plant healthy and happy so it’s not an easy target.

 There are also some diseases that mainly target Yucca, causing brown or grey leaf spotting or white growths.
 Most of these can be treated with a high-quality fungicide.

 Indoor Yucca Plant Care